mattblasa/DVD-Store-Data-Modeling/README.md

 -  As a store manager, I would like to know the transactions by store, and the number of items we have in inventory.
 -  As a store manager, I would like to know about movies in our current inventory, replacement costs, duration of rental, and rental rate.

+# Data Governance and Data Management Notes

 # Tools Used
 ### _Testing Queries:_
 - PgAdmin (Postgres SQL)

 ### _Modeling and Transformation:_
-- Azure Databricks (Environment)
+- Azure Databricks (Production Environment)
 - PySpark (Database Creation, Table Ingestion, Schema Creation)
 - SparkSQL (Model Creation)

 ### _Data Ingestion_
-- Scala (Accessing data from Azure storage accounts)
+- Scala, Accessing data from Azure storage accounts (Mounting a storage account)
-- Azure Data Factory (Work in Progress)
+- Azure Data Factory, batching and creating ids for batches uploaded to my Azure SQL Server